pcaston/OpenPeerPower.github.io/source/_integrations/fronius.markdown

 ## Monitored data

-Each sensor type chosen as monitored condition adds a set of sensors to Home Assistant.
+Each sensor type chosen as monitored condition adds a set of sensors to Open Peer Power.

 - `power_flow`